 The Rock Garden is the city of Vancouver's first public garden.
 Built from 1911 to 1920 by gardener John Montgomery it became the most popular attraction in Stanley Park.
 Over the years, it became less popular and became overgrown until it was completely forgotten.
 In 2006, there was a big windstorm that hit Stanley Park and knocked down many trees.
 This clearing of trees, revealed part of the rock garden.
 The great-grandson of the gardener, Chris Hay, found what remained of the garden and has worked ever since to have it partially restored and recognized.
 This is one of the many interesting stories about Stanley Park.

 Part of the garden starting from the plaque has been restored.
+There is a short path on which you can walk to get a glimpse of what the Rock Garden was.
 However, there are parts of the garden yet to be found especially on the other side of the pavilion in the bush next to the Rose Garden.
 If you like gardens, the rock garden is definitely worth a look!

 The plaque says: